nilanbais/storingsanalyse-generator/README.md

 #### Parameters
 - **input_dict** - The input dictionary (result of *pp*._prep_second_step()).
 ---
+### *pp*.filter_prep_output(list_of_lists, available_categories)
+This module filers the prep_output to return a modified copy of the list_of_lists (LOL) and the list of corresponding available categories, where all the categories of which all the values in the LOL are '0' are filtered out.
+Both the objects NEED TO BE sorted and stay in that order.

+IMPORTANT

+The list with the available categories needs to be sorted.
+The function build_output_first_step takes the available categories and sorts them when using them.
+This means that the list of lists created is in the order of the sorted available categories.

+#### Parameters
+- **list_of_lists** - the list of lists to the values corresponding to the available categories.
+- **available_categories** - a list of all the available categories in the list_of_lists.
+---
 ### *pp*.prep(input_object, time_range, available_categories, category_key=None, time_key=None, bin_size=False)
 Module that combines the different preparation stages described above, with *pp*._prep_end_step() as last module applied